justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 		put arrows towards positive outputs
-	This is positive logic - we create the equation based on positive outputs Next do the algebra equation (the canonical equation in standard form) Literals are in most significant to least significant
+	This is positive logic - we create the equation based on positive outputs Next do the algebra equation (the canonical equation in standard form) Literals are in most significant to least significant, product terms are ordered by input number.